JackyFWong/dotfiles/README.md

 I use mostly [Wallhaven](https://alpha.wallhaven.cc/) for my wallpapers.

 # Other
-Currently v2 of my ricing.
+Currently v2 of my rice.
 My first had KDE Plasma and i3 as the WM.

 Don't forget to `pacman -Syu'!